Statedbump/PuppetScript/README.md

 4.
 ...

 # Learning ___ !

 ## Video Tutorial

-Following is a video tutorial on how to install and use the PLProject translator.
+Following is a video tutorial on how to install and use the PLProject translator:
-...
+Youtube link or embed goes here

 ## Language tutorial